Gayle-Thompson-Igwebike/Gayle-Thompson-Igwebike/README.md

 ### <h2 align="center">Hello, I'm Gayle.. 😁</h2>

-<p align="justify">A 'full stack' Software Engineer with strong work ethic and versatile skill set.
-I enjoy building things and my expertise is using JavaScript to build apps for front-end and back-end projects.
-My skills in Product Management means I can guide products through their entire lifecycle, from inception to delivery.
+<p align="justify">‣ A Software Engineer with strong work ethic and versatile skill set.
+I use JavaScript to build apps for front-end and back-end projects. <br> ‣ With my Product Management skills, I am able to guide products through their entire lifecycle, from inception to delivery.<br> <br>
-My journey as a software engineer has been enriched by my LAW Degree, which has honed my ability to learn quickly and independently.
-I bring a unique perspective to problem-solving, applying critical thinking skills to elevate my technical and product development capabilities.
+*My journey as a software engineer has been enriched by my LAW Degree, which has honed my ability to learn quickly and independently.
+I bring a unique perspective to problem-solving, by applying critical thinking skills to elevate my technical/product development capabilities.* <br> <br>
-In my free time I like contribute to open source code by solving problems on WomenWhoCode repos.
-I also love to create and run events for women in tech via my ambassadorship with Google's Women TechMakers!.
+**In my free time I like contribute to open source code by solving open tickets on WomenWhoCode repos.
+I also love to create and run events for women in tech via my ambassadorship with Google Women TechMakers!**
 </p> <br>